ingadhoc/purchase/purchase_quotation_products/README.rst

 Purchase Quotation Products
 ===========================

-This module adds a button in purchase_order to search products, change de quantity and add its to purchase_order_line
+This module adds a button in purchase_order to search products, change de quantity and add its to purchase_order_line.

+If you have also stock_ux installed, when using this new button, the stock location of the warehouse of the picking type is used as a default filter so that the stock info shown on the products tree view uses that location.

 Installation